Music Literature Film Index About

 The pleading tactic, which usually worked, continued without much effect.
 Michael worried that the movie would end its run, before he got his way.

-In a desperate attempt, Michael approached his mother face-to-face, like a grown-up, a few days later with outstretched arms.
-Cupped in his juvenile hands was more change.
-He upped the ante with popcorn and a Coke to further entice her.
-They left for the theatre the following night.
+A few days later in a last-ditch attempt, Michael approached his mother face-to-face, like a grown-up, with outstretched arms.
+Cupped in his juvenile hands was loose change.
+He upped the ante, saying he would buy popcorn and Cokes.
+They left for the theatre the following evening.

-He carries the experience with him to this day.
-The sight of a young boy also named Michael in a clown outfit on Halloween night wielding a bloodied knife living in a town named Haddonfield, Illinois (Haddonfield had to be close to his own hometown!) terrified him to the bone.
-The remaining eighty minutes of the film, leaving no doubt that the boogeyman exists, rattled him to the core.
+The sight of a young boy, also named Michael, wearing a Halloween clown outfit, residing in Haddonfield, Illinois (that had to be close to the real Michael's hometown!), but wielding a bloodied knife, crossed the boundaries of youthful comfort.
+The remaining eighty minutes of the film, leaving no doubt that the boogeyman exists, left a surpassing impression.

 -MEG